Find Trade Colleges

 Wood Sawing Machine Setter, Operator, or Tender

-What You Need to Know About Wood Sawing Machine Setter, Operator, or Tender
+What Does it Take to Be a Wood Sawing Machine Setter, Operator, or Tender?

 • Clear machine jams, using hand tools.

-What Skills Do You Need to Work as a Wood Sawing Machine Setter, Operator, or Tender?
+Skills Needed to be a Wood Sawing Machine Setter, Operator, or Tender

-Wood Sawing Machine Setters, Operators, and Tenders state the following job skills are important in their day-to-day work.
+When polled, Wood Sawing Machine Setters, Operators, and Tenders say the following skills are most frequently used in their jobs:

 Operation and Control: Controlling operations of equipment or systems.